New technology trends help improve loading dock safety equipment

 Interlocking systems can connect vehicle restraints, dock levelers, dock doors, and other loading dock safety equipment to help avoid injuries, damage to the machines, and reduce energy consumption.
 Ultimately, it’s safer to rely on automated sequences and technology-driven checks rather than trusting distracted workers to keep track of it all.

-And next generation controls pave the way for Industrial Internet of Things (IIoT) technologies.
+And next generation controls pave the way for Smart software solutions.

-5. IIOT Platforms help you control all warehouse and dock operations.
+5. Smart Software Platforms help you control all warehouse and dock operations.

-Opti-Vu IIoT platform collects data from connected Rite-Hite loading dock safety equipment and sensors, allowing multiple systems to work together.
+Smart Data and Analytics Platform collects data from smart Rite-Hite loading dock safety equipment, allowing multiple systems to work together.
 Data collected can:

 - Inform safety personnel of new training opportunities